jeromeetienne/threex.minecraft/README.md

 * [player](https://jeromeetienne.github.io/threex.minecraft.js/examples/player.html): a demo of a player.
 Aka a full featured object to satisfy typical usages
 * [requirejs](https://jeromeetienne.github.io/threex.minecraft.js/examples/requirejs.html): an example with the library require.js

-Docs are scarced, but examples are clear.
+Docs are scarces, but examples are clear.
 Play with the examples, modify them, tweak the value.

 # A-Frame Support
 You can include it in your a-frame too - [a-frame example](https://jeromeetienne.github.io/threex.minecraft.js/a-frame/examples/aframe-minecraft.html)